maxym-dzyba/Football_Analytic_Project/README.md

 ## Analytic process

 ### Overpay ratio and total overpay by country
 The analysis is split in 3 different periods to consider the market value.
 Transfers before 2009 not included due a small amount of transfers.
-Transfers in the future included
+Transfers in the future included.
+The percentage of overpay is the main, but also showed total overpay in EUR.

 Top 10 total overpay ratio: